-

 Amoako Boafo (b.
 1984 in Accra/Ghana) portrays friends, acquaintances, and public figures who embody a contemporary image of Black identity and self-perception.
 As a member of the African diaspora, Amoako Boafo places the Black body at the center of his artistic work.
 In doing so, he actively participates in reframing and realigning the global perception of Black culture that has broken free from the external influences of white mainstream society.
 His painterly style is characterized by a stark contrast between two-dimensional and ornamental pictorial elements and the three-dimensional rendering of his subjects, which he achieves through his signature finger-painting technique rather than using a brush.
 His sitters, often placed strictly frontal in his compositions, seek direct eye contact with the viewer and confidently meet them at eye level.

-The artist graduated from Ghanatta College of Art in Accra in 2008 and continued his studies in 2014 at the Academy of Fine Arts in Vienna.
+The artist graduated from Ghanatta College of Art & Design in Accra in 2008 and continued his studies in 2014 at the Academy of Fine Arts in Vienna.
 Amoako Boafo was awarded the Walter Koschatzky Art Prize in 2017 and the STRABAG-Artaward International in 2019.

 His solo exhibitions include the Denver Art Museum (Denver, Colorado), Seattle Art Museum (Seattle, Washington), Contemporary Arts Museum Houston (Houston, Texas), and the Museum of African Diaspora (San Francisco, California), among others.